flatspider/ccs-final-project/assets/user_stories.md

 7. As a user, I want to be able to vote for/against popular letters.

-8. As a user, I want to see where I rank on the leaderboard of which users have sent the most letters.

-9. As an admin, I want to be able to delete letters from the public feed.
+8. As an admin, I want to be able to delete letters from the public feed.